Where are the Hanging Bridges in Monteverde?

 This information will hopefully save you a lot of time in research, browsing multiple websites and reading countless (and sometimes mixed) customer reviews, so let’s dive in:

-- The 3 Parks with Hanging Bridges
+- Which Parks offer Hanging Bridges Tours in Monteverde?

 What is a Hanging Bridges Tour in Monteverde?

 Monteverde Costa Rica beckons with a blend of beautiful scenery, cool weather, fun adventure activities and more.
 Over the years, tourism infrastructure has grown and improved to make Monteverde a unique, world class destination but the heart and soul of this exciting destination, the main attraction, has always been tropical biodiversity.
-The majestic protected tropical forests of Monteverde and the incredible assortment of life found therein have put this site on the map and bucket list of world travelers.
-Although there is more than one way to experience the immense trees and lush green habitats of Monteverde, a hanging bridges tour (also referred to as Canopy Walkways, Suspension Bridges, Suspended Bridges, Skywalk, or Treetop Canopy Walks) is one of the most exciting and innovative means of connecting with these beautiful, verdant forests.
+The majestic protected cloud forests of Monteverde and the incredible assortment of life found therein have put this site on the map and bucket list of world travelers, and although there is more than one way to experience the immense trees and lush green habitats of Monteverde, a hanging bridges tour (also referred to as Canopy Walkways, Suspension Bridges, Suspended Bridges, Skywalk, or Treetop Canopy Walks) is one of the most exciting and innovative means of connecting with these beautiful, verdant forests.

 Hanging bridges provide access to the upper levels of the forest by way of suspended bridges.
 They range anywhere from a mere thirty feet above the ground to more than 200 feet above the forest floor.
 The perspective they afford into the least explored yet most diverse level of the tropical forest is simply unique.